FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_control_hub/Managing-a-Control-Hub.rst

 If you forget the network name or password for a Control Hub, you can reset the Hub's name and password back to their factory default values.

-**Important Note:** Resetting a Control Hub will restore its default network name and password.
+.. important:: Resetting a Control Hub will restore its default network name and password.
 However, existing configuration files and op modes should not be affected by the reset.
 This includes op modes that were created using the Blocks, OnBot Java and Android Studio tools.

 Resetting Instructions
 -----------------------